 The perfect desalting for this recipe

 Desalting is probably the step that most determines the final result.
-Overly salty cod ruins the dish; bland cod leaves it characterless.
-For Galician-style cod, we look for an intermediate point: a presence of salt, but not overwhelming.
+Over-salted cod spoils the dish; bland cod lacks character.
+For Galician-style cod, we seek an intermediate point: a salty presence, but not overpowering.

 If you start with salted cod, follow these guidelines: